Grand Old Parr: Varieties

-Old Parr Superior was launched in 1989, and is blended in small quantities in Scotland twice a year.
+The original Old Parr Superior was launched in 1989, and was blended in small quantities in Scotland twice a year.

 Discontinued blends Old Parr Tribute and Old Parr Elizabethan, the latter launched in the mid-1980s, retailed at a higher price than Superior.

+Old Parr Silver was released in 2013, it is chill-filtered to minus 6 degrees Celsius.

 In 2014 a new Old Parr Tribute was introduced for the Colombian market.

+In 2022 Old Parr Old Aged 18 Years was released as a permanent addition to the Old Parr portfolio.

 Production

 Old Parr is sold in a distinctive dimpled and rounded square bottle, and is packaged in a gold cardboard box.

 The basis of the blend is Cragganmore.
 Glendullan has been a major component of the blend since World War II.

 The brand sold over 1 million cases (1 case equals 9 litres) in 2011, putting it among the top twenty highest selling Scotch whisky brands in the world.

 Old Parr was bottled at Diageos plant in Kilmarnock before that closed in 2012.
 Old Parr is now bottled at the Diageo complex in Leven, Fife.

 Markets

 The brand's highest sales are in the export markets of Japan and South America.
 In 2009-2010, the 12 year old held 52 percent of the Scotch market in Colombia.

-The brand had ceased to be distributed in the United Kingdom and mainland Europe by the 1980s.
+The brand had ceased to be distributed in the United Kingdom by the 1980s.